sukeesh/Jarvis/README.md

 Run **Jarvis** from anywhere by command `jarvis`

+On Mac OS X don't forget to activate virtual enviroment before run jarvis with the command `. env/bin/activate`

 You can start by typing `help` within the Jarvis command line to check what Jarvis can do for you.